 Being a registered sex offender is a devastating penalty for defendants.
 It alienates them from their community and makes people automatically suspicious of them.
 Furthermore, prospective employers are less inclined to hire people convicted of sex crimes.
 Read more about Nevada Sex Offender Registry laws.

-The primary difference between the Nevada crime of "lewdness with a minor under fourteen" and the more serious Nevada crime of statutory sexual seduction ("statutory rape") has to do with the extent of the physical touching.
+The primary difference between the Nevada crime of "lewdness with a minor under sixteen" and the more serious Nevada crime of statutory sexual seduction ("statutory rape") has to do with the extent of the physical touching.
 A person commits statutory rape only if the touching of the child involved physical penetration, such as:

 But if the sexual touching does not involve penetration, the person is liable for lewdness but not statutory rape.
 Note that a defendant may not be convicted of both statutory rape and lewdness if they were part of the same criminal act ... if a defendant committed lewdness immediately before the rape, then he/she may be convicted of only rape and not lewdness.